Skip to Main Content

 Key takeaways

 How does the prime interest rate affect you?
-Not only will you experience small fluctuations in credit card interest rates over time as your variable APR shifts, but the prime rate can also help determine the interest rate you get when you apply for a new credit card or loan.
+Not only will you experience small fluctuations in credit card interest rates as your variable APR shifts, but the prime rate can also help determine the interest rate you get when you apply for a new credit card or loan.
+The prime rate can also impact the annual percentage yield (APY) rate offered by high-yield savings accounts.

 You may not be familiar with the prime rate, so we’re going to break it down for you.
 Let’s take a close look at what the prime rate is, how it is determined and how the prime rate affects the interest you pay on your various lines of credit.